Enter-tainer/typstyle/docs/pages/introduction.typ

 - *Opinionated*: Consistent style with minimal configuration.
 - *Convergent*: Multiple runs produce identical results.

+== Try It Online

+Try typstyle in your browser: #link("https://enter-tainer.github.io/typstyle/playground")[playground]

+The playground integrates the latest version of typstyle.
+If you encounter formatting issues, please verify them in the playground first before reporting bugs.

 == How It Works

 Typstyle parses your code into an Abstract Syntax Tree (AST), applies formatting rules based on Philip Wadler's pretty printing algorithms, and outputs clean, consistently formatted code.